We are making improvements to Disability Support Services (DSS) funded supports.

 Learn more about what the disability community told us

-Making the system fairer – from mid-February 2026
+Making the system fairer – February 2026

-They improve the way disabled people’s needs are assessed and supports are allocated.
-This may also include their family, whānau or carers’ needs and supports.
+In February and March 2026, we began to improve the way disabled people’s needs are assessed and supports are allocated.
+This may also include carers’ needs and supports.

-Learn more about the February changes to assessments and allocations.
+Learn more about the changes to assessments and allocations.